Check out my YouTube Channel

-Paul Cézanne was the first to make the break from Impressionism when he withdrew from exhibiting with the movement in 1878.
+Paul Cézanne was the first artist to make the break from Impressionism.
+He withdrew from the movement in 1878.
 He wished “to make of Impressionism something solid and durable like the art of the museums.”
-He rejected the idea of ‘capturing the moment’ with special emphasis on the effect of light and set about trying to capture the structure and permanence of both landscape and still life.
-He became obsessed with the underlying structures of natural forms – trees, mountains – and the problem of unifying surface patterns with spatial depth – making a flat surface (the canvas) look 3D.
-By reducing structures, mountains etc., to simple shapes and analysing the colour relationships, he managed to give a solidity to the object that Impressionism, by its very nature, could not.
-His art became a major inspiration for Cubism, which would also concern itself with depicting the structure of objects.
+The idea of ‘capturing the moment’ with special emphasis on the effect of light was rejected.
+Instead he set about trying to capture the structure and permanence of both landscape and still life.
+Cézanne was obsessed with the underlying structures of natural forms and the problem depicting them on a flat surface.
+His solution was to reduce structures to simple shapes.
+By combining that with an analysis of how colours interacted, he gave a solidity to objects that Impressionism, by its very nature, could not.
+His painting became a major inspiration for Cubism, which would also concern itself with visualising the structure of objects.

-Both Gauguin and Van Gogh developed their own, more spiritual, response to Impressionism, in fact Gauguin announced in 1886 that Impressionism had become too involved with “the abominable error of naturalism.”
-He advocated a return to the aesthetic of primitive art, for which he believed imagination and ideas were the primary inspiration and the representation of nature merely a vehicle for that expression.
-Copying the pure, flat colour, heavy outline, and decorative qualities of medieval stained glass and manuscript illumination.
+Gauguin and Van Gogh developed their own, more spiritual, response to Impressionism.
+In fact Gauguin announced in 1886 that Impressionism had become too involved with “the abominable error of naturalism.”
+He advocated a return to the aesthetic of primitive art, because he believed imagination and ideas were the primary inspiration.
+The representation of nature was merely the vehicle for that expression.
+He was also fascinated with the pure, flat colour, heavy outline, and decorative qualities of medieval stained glass and manuscript illumination.
 These elements often found their way into his painting.
-He loved to use the expressive potential of pure colour and line, using exotic and sensuous colour harmonies.
+He loved to use the expressive potential of pure colour and line, combining that with sensuous colour harmonies.
 This can be seen in his paintings of the Tahitians with whom he spent the last years of his life..

 After arriving in Paris in 1886 Vincent van Gogh’s painting was transformed by Impressionist techniques and colour.
-He changed the contrasting short brushstrokes of Impressionism into curving, vibrant lines of colour which gave him the means to express his emotions and inner torment.
-When we look at a Van Gogh painting, especially the later ones, we are not looking at a painting of objects we are looking at the soul of a insecure and unstable man.
+He changed the contrasting short brushstrokes of Impressionism into curving, vibrant lines of colour.
+This proved to be the ideal vehicle with which to express his emotions and inner torment.
+When we look at a Van Gogh painting, especially the later ones, we are not looking at a painting of objects.
+We are looking at the soul of an insecure and unstable man.

 Post Impressionism is an important milestone in artistic development.
 It led the way from a naturalistic approach to painting towards one which, through the use of colour and form, expressed feeling and emotion.
 Post Impressionism contributed massively towards the formation of the movements, Cubism and Fauvism in the early 1900’s.